 If you’ve used Google Photos recently, you’re probably aware of how adept the system has become at recognizing people and images.
 In recent years, the software has improved to the point where it can recognize humans with an accuracy of greater than 99 percent.

 Amazon, Facebook, and Pinterest are among the companies that use AI-powered picture recognition to identify people and objects in images and videos.

 From a marketer’s perspective, picture recognition may result in a more seamless transition between online content and in-store visits.
-Numerous retailers utilise face recognition software to track their customers’ in-store visits and associate these recordings with their customers’ profiles.
+Numerous retailers utilize face recognition software to track their customers’ in-store visits and associate these recordings with their customers’ profiles.

 As many as 59% of fashion businesses in the United Kingdom use facial recognition software in their stores.
 When paired with AI-assisted push notifications, retailers may send individual visitors real-time discount offers and welcome greetings.

 Sales teams now have access to data that has never been seen before.
-They may customise the sales cycle with the use of AI-powered solutions that assist sellers in engaging the appropriate prospects with the right message at the right time.
+They may customize the sales cycle with the use of AI-powered solutions that assist sellers in engaging the appropriate prospects with the right message at the right time.

-Numerous articles have been written about the implications of AI, particularly for industries that rely on manual labour.
+Numerous articles have been written about the implications of AI, particularly for industries that rely on manual labor.
 As marketing guru Seth Godin recently stated: “Artificial intelligence accomplishes a task we weren’t crazy about performing in the first place; it accomplishes it quietly and effectively, and then we take it for granted.”